-This reduces wrinkles, prevents immature wrinkles, and it also has the ability to increase circulation to the skin which promotes the skin cell renewal, keeping the skin young and healthy.
+This reduces wrinkles, prevents immature wrinkles, and it also can increase circulation to the skin which promotes skin cell renewal, keeping the skin young and healthy.

-Excellent lip care: its moisturizing effect locks moisture on the skin of the lips and keep the necessary nutrients needed to keep the lips soft and supple.
+Excellent lip care: its moisturizing effect locks moisture on the skin of the lips and keeps the necessary nutrients needed to keep the lips soft and supple.

 It prevents cracks on the lips due to dehydration.

-Its mild sun protection factor (SPF) also protect the lips form damaging ultra-violet rays of the sun which may help prevent the darkening of the lips and keeps the lips looking healthy.
+Its mild sun protection factor (SPF) also protects the lips from damaging ultra-violet rays of the sun which may help prevent the darkening of the lips and keeps the lips looking healthy.

-It might take a day or two to get used to its taste, but its benefits are plenty and worth the adjustment.
-Use it for stir-frying or simply add a small dollop to your morning smoothie to reap its benefits.
+It may take a day or two to become used to its taste, yet its advantages are bounty and worth the alteration.
+Use it for pan-searing or just add a little dab to your morning smoothie to receive its benefits.

-You could even substitute it for butter or lard for your toasts, sandwiches, and pancakes.
-As always, opt for the unrefined version, even for cooking/eating purposes.
+You could even substitute it for margarine or grease for your toasts, sandwiches, and hotcakes.
+As usual, settle on the grungy adaptation, in any event, for cooking/eating purposes.